Dembrane/faster_whisper_runpod/README.md

 ## Overview

-The runpod-whisper worker uses WhisperX (which uses faster-whisper) to provide fast and accurate audio transcriptions.
+The runpod-whisper worker provides fast and accurate audio transcriptions.
 Built for deployment on RunPod as a serverless endpoint, the worker automatically scales with demand.
 The worker supports multiple languages, configurable model selection, and runs on CPU or GPU.

 ## Features

 ### Core Capabilities

-* **Fast WhisperX transcription** – Low-latency, accurate speech-to-text conversion
-* **Optional LiteLLM translation** – Automatically translates segments not in the requested language
+* **Multilingual support** – Supports any language that the configured model supports
 * **Hallucination detection** – LLM assigns a hallucination score (0.0–1.0) with reasoning to assess reliability
+* **Optional LiteLLM translation** – Automatically translates if not in the requested language
-* **Segment-level timestamps** – Set `enable_timestamps: true` to include start and end times for each segment
+* **Word-level timestamps** – Set `enable_timestamps: true` to include start and end times for each segment
-* **Thread-safe language detection** – Reliable detection of segment languages for translation decisions

-### Additional Features

-* **Flexible audio input** – Accept base64 blobs or remote URLs
-* **Configurable model and multi-language support** – Choose any WhisperX-compatible model and preload tokenizers
-* **Optimized for RunPod with automatic hardware detection** – Seamlessly uses GPU (float16) or CPU (int8/float32)
-* **Automatic cleanup** – Temporary files are removed after processing
-* **Comprehensive error handling** – Detailed error reporting with metadata preservation

 ## Environment Variables